aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 2, either, increase the duration by 8 hours, the area by 5ft, or add an extra entity type.

 **Global**: The spell radius is 400ft.
 It lasts for a month.
-For every 2MP above 4, either the duration increases by a month or the radius extends by 100ft.
-An extra entity type is automatically added for every 2MP extra.
+For every 2MP dice above 4, either the duration increases by a month or the radius extends by 100ft.
+An extra entity type is automatically added for every 2MP dice above 4.

 ___
 ### Wind Step